Skip to main content

 • Concept plans and maps that lay out the desired experiences and outcomes, from large-scale to small site layout on a given property.
 May include some generalized trail corridors and/or bike-optimized facility concepts; can also indicate preferred phasing and construction approach.

-• Design documents that lay out more detailed trail corridors and alignments; may include specifics on trail features and experiences.
+• Design documents and physical trail flagging that lays out more detailed trail corridors and alignments; may include specifics on trail features and experiences.

 If my project is awarded a grant, what happens next?